 You can also check to see whether you might need to apply lawn lime while you are testing the soil.

 Ensuring the ground has a balanced pH along with good levels of Mg and other nutrients, can help to reinvigorate your lawn as well as the other plants and shrubs in your garden.
 Testing the your soil PH should definitely become part of your lawn care routine.

-Will Mg SO4 Kill Anything in My Garden?
+Will Epsom Salt Kill Anything in My Garden?

-Although Epsom salt does not kill grass, interestingly it can be used to kill tree stumps by drilling several holes in the top of the stump and pouring in some Epsom salt in powder form then leaving it to dry the stump out and rot away naturally.
+Although applying Epsom salt will not kill grass, interestingly, it can be used to kill tree stumps by drilling several holes in the top of the stump and adding Epsom salt in powder form, then leaving it to dry the stump out and rot away naturally.